taddev/lazyboy/Readme.md

 Thanks to [Jeff Graham][1] and [Herman Schaaf][2] for their work on [various][3] [revmgo][4] packages.
 These were very helpful in understanding how to build a custom module in revel.
 I realize that MangoDB and CouchDB are quite different in how they handle their connections, but their work was still helpful.

 Thanks to [Rob Figueiredo][6] for his fine work on [Revel][5].
 It is a very interesting and fun framework to work with.

-Thanks to Andy R. on the Revel group list for helping me better understand how to make things work correctly.

 ## Change Log
 **20130929** Initial upload